 NARAL Pro-Choice Massachusetts further supports H.893, An Act to Improve the Safety of Young Women, as an important step that would revise the current law to offer young women between 18 and 16 years old who cannot turn to their parents an avenue to access the health care they need without obtaining parental consent or a judicial bypass.
 This change will better safeguard the health and wellbeing of young adults.

-The Trump administration has further emboldened anti-choice forces and, recently, a CPC in Attleboro MA rebranded to present itself as a clinic offering abortion services to women — a blatant lie.
+The Trump administration has further emboldened anti-choice forces and, recently, a FWHC in Attleboro MA rebranded to present itself as a clinic offering abortion services to women — a blatant lie.
 We are combating this malicious behavior by arming women with the tools they need to find the health care that is right for them.
 A woman facing an unintended pregnancy deserves medically accurate, comprehensive and unbiased information.

 1 National Polling on Abortion Access, NARAL Pro-Choice America

 2 The Impact of Laws Requiring Parental Involvement for Abortion: A Literature Review, Guttmacher Institute

 3 Minors’ Behavioral Responses to Parental Involvement Laws: Delaying Abortion Until Age 18, Colman S and Joyce T, Perspectives on Sexual and Reproductive Health